jtof-dev/signal-docker/redis-cluster/README.md

 Which should erase all volumes created by the dockerized redis-cluster (and erease all data stored on the cluster)

 - Then rerun the first manual generation command

+- NOTE: there is a copy of redis-cluster's `docker-compose.yml` in both `redis-cluster/` and `Signal-Server/`.
+As far as I can tell (I don't remember why I did this), this folder is specifically for documentation, and redis cuslter should be ran from `Signal-Server/`